Badblocks

 badblocks is a Linux utility to check for bad sectors on a disk drive.
-It can create a text file with list of these sectors that can be used with other programs, like mkfs, so that they are not used in the future and thus do not cause corruption of data.
+It can create a text file with a list of these sectors that can be used with other programs, like mkfs, so that they are not used in the future and thus do not cause data corruption.
 It is part of the e2fsprogs project, and a port is available for BSD operating systems.

 When run as a standalone program, badblocks gives a list of blocks with problems, if any.
 This makes it a good option for checking whether the disk drive is healthy, independent of SMART data and file system checks.

 e2fsck's "-c" option

 A more common use case is the invocation of badblocks as part of e2fsck when passing the option "-c" to scan for bad blocks and prevent data from being stored on these blocks.
 This is done by adding the list of found bad blocks to the bad block inode to prevent the affected sectors from being allocated to a file or directory.
 The test can be done using a read-only ("-c") or non-destructive read–write ("-cc") test method.